maudnals/maudnals.github.io/source.md

   <sup>How it all started!
 Qt/OpenGL with C++</sup>
 </p>

-I started coding with C++ in 2013 and was quickly drawn to the `web`.
+I started coding with C++ in 2013 and was quickly drawn to the web.
-Since 2015, I've built many web products using `JavaScript`, `TypeScript`, `React`, and React Native.
-I also had a stint as a `UX/UI` designer.
+Since 2015, I've built many web products using JavaScript, TypeScript, React, and React Native.
+I also had a stint as a UX/UI designer.
 I then moved onto Developer Relations Engineering.
-I love being a `bridge` between developers and product teams.
+I love being a bridge between developers and product teams.
 I build developer tools, write demos and docs, run developer research, design dev tooling solutions, and channel feedback to product teams.
 I also speak at conferences.

-I focus on `web security`, `privacy`, `authentication` and `AI`.
+I focus on web security, privacy, authentication and AI.

-Right now, I'm a Developer Relations Engineer at Google working on `Chrome`.
+Right now, I'm a Developer Relations Engineer at Google working on Chrome.
 In the physical world, I live in Paris 🇫🇷.
 You can find me roaming around taking street pictures.
 Online, find me on [LinkedIn](https://www.linkedin.com/in/maudnalpas/) (less so on [X](https://x.com/maudnals?lang=en)).

 ## ⭐ Open-source demos